carpentries-incubator/fair-data-management-agriculture/episodes/introduction.md

 For a more detailed overview of some of the data management challenges facing long-term experiments, based on the Rothamsted Long-term experiments see [Ostler et al, 2023](https://doi.org/10.1007/978-3-031-13276-6_7).

-::: keypoints
+:::::: keypoints

-Good research data management for LTE data matters because:
+Good research data management for LTE data matters because

 - LTE data is costly to produce
 - LTE data is unique and cannot be reproduced
 - LTE data takes many years to generate